Chapter 4: Construction Details, Section 4-25 Aggregate Subbases

 - Responsibilities of subcontractors and testing laboratories.

-- Quality control manager if the quantity of aggregate subbase exceeds the requirements listed in the “QC Manager Requirement” table of Section 23-1.01D(2)(a), “Quality Control,” of the Standard Specifications.
+- Quality control manager if the quantity of aggregate subbase exceeds the requirements listed in the “QC Testing Frequencies” table of Section 23-1.01D(2)(d), “Quality Control Testing,” of the Standard Specifications.

 Review quantity calculations found in the resident engineer’s pending file to determine if they are sufficiently detailed and accurate to be used in the project records.
 Calculate the aggregate subbase volume based on the dimensions shown on the plans.
 Make quantity calculations as early in the project as possible.